-Example: Add a Visualforce Page as a Component in Lightning App Builder
+Example: Add a Visualforce Page as a Component in the Lightning App Builder

-When you create a custom app page in Lightning App Builder, you can add a Visualforce page to the page by using the Visualforce component.
+When you create a custom app page in the Lightning App Builder, you can add a Visualforce page to the page by using the Visualforce component.

-- Note: You must enable Available for Salesforce mobile apps and Lightning Pages for a Visualforce page to make it available in Lightning App Builder. - Example: Launch a Visualforce Page as a Quick Action
+- Note: You must enable "Available for Lightning Experience, Lightning Communities, and the mobile app" for a Visualforce page to make it available in the Lightning App Builder. - Example: Launch a Visualforce Page as a Quick Action